Money in the Bank (2018): Background

-The event was held at the Allstate Arena in Rosemont, Illinois.
+The ninth annual Money in the Bank event was the second time for the event to be held at the Allstate Arena in the Chicago suburb of Rosemont, Illinois, after 2011.

 Money in the Bank is an annual professional wrestling event produced by WWE since 2010, which at the time was generally held between June and July.
+It was originally broadcast exclusively via pay-per-view (PPV) before it began simultaneously livestreaming on the WWE Network in 2014.
+The concept of the event comes from WWE's established Money in the Bank ladder match.
+Announced on November 22, 2017, the ninth Money in the Bank event was scheduled to be held on June 17, 2018, at the Allstate Arena in the Chicago suburb Rosemont, Illinois, marking the second Money in the Bank held at this venue after the 2011 event.
+Tickets went on sale on March 9 through Ticketmaster.

+While the 2017 event was held exclusively for the SmackDown brand, the 2018 event was scheduled to feature wrestlers from both Raw and SmackDown.
+It was originally planned to be the only main roster monthly event outside of the "Big Four" (Royal Rumble, WrestleMania, SummerSlam, and Survivor Series) to feature both brands in 2018, but following WrestleMania 34 in April that year, WWE discontinued all brand-exclusive PPV and livestreaming events for the main roster.
+It was the first Money in the Bank event since 2011 to feature both brands during a brand split.

-The concept of the event comes from WWE's established Money in the Bank ladder match, in which multiple wrestlers use ladders to retrieve a briefcase hanging above the ring.
-For 2018, the briefcase contained a contract that guaranteed the winner a match for a world championship at any time within the next year.
-While the 2017 event was a SmackDown-exclusive pay-per-view (PPV), the 2018 event featured wrestlers from both the Raw and SmackDown brand divisions after WWE discontinued brand-exclusive PPVs following WrestleMania 34 in April that year.
-The 2017 event also introduced the first women's Money in the Bank ladder match, with the 2018 event including both a now-standard men's and women's ladder match.
+The Money in the Bank ladder match features multiple wrestlers using ladders to retrieve a briefcase hanging above the ring.
+The briefcase contains a contract that guarantees the winner a match for a world championship at any time within the next year.
+The 2017 event introduced the first women's Money in the Bank ladder match, with it becoming standard for the event to include both a men's and women's match.
 For 2018, each match featured eight wrestlers evenly divided between the two brands and the contracts in the briefcases specifically granted the winners a world championship match of their respective brand.
 Male wrestlers competed for a contract to grant them a match for either Raw's Universal Championship or SmackDown's WWE Championship, while female wrestlers competed for a Raw Women's Championship or SmackDown Women's Championship match contract.
-Announced on November 22, 2017, the ninth Money in the Bank was scheduled to be held on June 17, 2018, at the Allstate Arena in the Chicago suburb Rosemont, Illinois, marking the second Money in the Bank held at this venue after the 2011 event.
-The event aired on PPV worldwide and was livestreamed on the WWE Network.
-Tickets went on sale on March 9 through Ticketmaster.